annu12340/0-meet-1/README.md

 ![5](https://user-images.githubusercontent.com/43414928/133894884-c4bf3622-c32c-4a2e-8681-0be30bd871ab.png)

-The app also allows buyers and sellers to have a real time communication between each other to facilitate further discussions
+The app also allows buyers and sellers to have a real time communication between each other to facilitate further discussions and have integrated Stripe payment facility as well